Previous Article

 Your PR strategy should be integrated with your SEO plan, not run as a separate “brand” lane.

-Treat reputation like performance marketing—because it changes performance.
+Treat reputation like performance marketing and track it weekly:

 Reputation lift usually shows up as:

-not raw traffic jumps.
-If you only look for traffic spikes, you’ll under-invest in the most profitable lever you have.
+Not raw traffic jumps.
+Don't only look for traffic spikes -you’ll under-invest in the most profitable lever you have.

 If you need momentum fast without triggering PR disasters: